koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 Figure: If the agent cares not about its own action histories, but about its observation histories, there are just more ways to care about going _up_ and being alive!
 Twice as many ways, in fact!

-But when we restrict the utility function to not care about actions, now you can only modify how it cares about observation histories.
+When we restrict the utility function to not care about actions, now you can only modify how it cares about observation histories.
 Here, the AOH environmental symmetry $\phi_{AOH}$ which previously ensured balanced statistical incentives, no longer enjoys closure under $\mathfrak{D}_{OH}$, and so the restricted plausible set theorem no longer works, and instrumental convergence appears when restricting from u<sub>AOH</sub> to u<sub>OH</sub>.

 > [!thanks]
 > I thank Justis Mills for feedback on a draft.